Defending our Democracy - Say No to Voter ID

 The Government has designed Voter ID as a solution to tackle the specific issue of voter impersonation in polling stations (when someone is pretending to be somebody else in order to cast one fake vote) however, this kind of fraud is an incredibly rare event, in fact, I cannot remember a single incident in my Council district in the forty years I have lived here.

-The Government is forcing these pilots through parliament using secondary legislation, and MPs will not have the opportunity to scrutinise the Government’s plans.
+The Government forced these pilots through parliament using secondary legislation, and MPs did not have the opportunity to scrutinise the Government’s plans.

-The pilots will affect all electors in Braintree and the other pilot areas in the upcoming local elections in May 2019 but worse than that, if we don’t challenge this now, in future, Voter ID requirements could be rolled out nationally.
+The pilots affected all electors in Braintree and the other pilot areas but worse than that, if we don’t challenge this now, in future, Voter ID requirements could be rolled out nationally.

 Given the significance of voter ID and the ramifications it will have for our democracy, it is only right that MPs who represent our communities are able to have a say over the Government’s plans.